Flying Space-A via Joint Base McGuire-Dix-Lakehurst: 7 Things to Know

 4. Rental cars are the primary local ground transportation option.

-5. McGuire has short- and long-term parking for passengers selected for a flight.
+5. McGuire has 30-day parking for passengers selected for a flight.

-The McGuire AFB pax terminal is one of the few military passenger terminals that is open 24/7.
 It has a large passenger waiting area, a USO, a family lounge, and a teen lounge.
-The USO is open 24 hours but staffed based on availability of volunteers.
+The USO is open during terminal hours (0700 – 0000).

 Please note that passengers are prohibited from lying across the seats or on the floor of the terminal.
 The USO has a few comfortable chairs to recline if you want to sleep.